ACS Speed Academy Pitești

-Asociația Club Sportiv Speed Academy Pitești, also known as Speed Academy Pitești, or just Speed Academy is a Romanian football club based in Pitești, Argeș County, which currently plays in Liga III, the third tier of Romanian football.
+Asociația Club Sportiv Speed Academy Pitești, also known as Speed Academy Pitești, or just Speed Academy was a Romanian football club based in Pitești, Argeș County, which last played in Liga III, the third tier of Romanian football.

 History

 Speed Academy Pitești was established in 2019 and began competing in Liga V – Argeș County under the guidance of coach Mihai Răduță.
 The team was in 2nd place in the Center Series, eight points behind ACS Oarja, when the season was suspended in March 2020 due to the COVID-19 pandemic in Romania.
 However, Speed Academy was admitted to the 2021–22 Liga IV – Argeș County, the first full season post-pandemic, finishing in 5th place.

 In the following season, coached by Bogdan Velianu and strengthened by several experienced players such as Cristian Bud, Roberto Ayza, Ionuț Pană, Ciprian Negoiță, Marius Radu, and Alexandru Bourceanu, Speed finished in 2nd place, tied on points with ARO Muscelul Câmpulung.

 Speed Academy started the 2023–24 season with Iulian Crivac as head coach but replaced him after the seventh round in late October with Alin Popescu, who managed to lead the team to top the table and secure promotion to the third tier by defeating CSL Nanov, the Teleorman County champions, 5–0 at home and 2–1 away.
 The squad during the season included Mitroi, Mitrache, Negoiță, Ștefănescu, Păun, Tănase, Ruță, Ayza, Neagu, Duminică, Grecu, Dobra, Trașcă, Mormolea, Pîrciu, and Dalu.